edgedb/rfcs/text/1008-tls-and-alpn.rst

    As the self-signed certificates are meant for development only, we didn't find a scenario where a passphrase is useful.

-6. Don't store user-provided cert passphrase in ``credentials.json``.
+6. Don't store user-provided cert passphrase in credentials JSON.

    Storing password in a file is usually risky.
 The proposed way was either using an environment variable, or fetch the passphrase through a user-specified command like Postgres.
 Because EdgeDB server instances can be configured to start automatically, using env var is just the same as storing in a file, so only the Postgres way is safe.
-   For now, we're just assuming ``credentials.json`` is secure, as it is designed to store passwords.
+   For now, we're just assuming credentials JSON is secure, as it is designed to store passwords.
 Further comments are welcome.

 7. Add a client-side switch to manually trust self-signed certificates.